 When I turned the ignition, the radio, as it always did back in the day, came on at full volume.
 Music on this night, however, didn’t seem to fit the bill.
 I needed information.
 News, sports and information back then was on AM radio.
 I knew that because my Grandpa listened to his beloved Tigers on WJR – Detroit.
 For the first time ever, I switched my radio to AM.

 My girlfriend and I eventually made it to my house.
 Our friends who had heard the news came over as well.
 In near radio silence we watched television, broadcast television.
-This Sunday marks the anniversary of Ted Koppel telling us the story that even today, 39 years later, is hard to fathom, if not impossible to understand.
+Today marks the anniversary of Ted Koppel telling us the story that even today, 40 years later, is hard to fathom, if not impossible to understand.
 That night, together, until the networks signed off, we watched…

 Oh, yesterday came suddenly.